Meet the 38 Dumbest Criminals of All Time

 Watch Where You’re Going!

-As two men waited on line at the coffee shop to pay their bill, a third cut in front of them.
-He threw a drink at the clerk, and demanded all the money from the till.
+As two men waited in line at the coffee shop to pay their bill, a third cut in front of them.
+He threw a drink at the clerk and demanded all the money from the till.
 Temporarily surprised, the men quickly recovered and handcuffed the crook.
-Apparently in his rush the criminal didn’t notice they were police officers—in full uniform.
+Apparently, in his rush the criminal didn’t notice they were police officers—in full uniform.

 The Couple That Drinks Together …